NeBula-Autonomy/LOCUS/README.md

 ## Output data
 At the end of the run, go to the third tmux window (`ctrl + b`, then `n` to cycle windows) and hit enter on the last pane (`ctrl + b` then arrow keys to navigate panes) to execute `rosnode kill -a` to stop all the bag recordings (will also kill RViz and locus).

+To kill the tmux session, enter `tmux kill-session`.

-The tmux script will store output odometry, map and stats in a new folder `locus_$RUN_NUMBER` in the root folder of the dataset. e.g.:
+The tmux script will store output odometry, map and stats in a new folder `locus_$RUN_NUMBER` in the root folder of the dataset.
+For example, the resulting folder should look like:

 ```
-TO DO
+└── C_Husky4_Urban_Alpha1
+    ├── fiducial_calibration_husky4.yaml
+    ├── h4_a1_gt_map.pcd
+    ├── h4_a1_gt_map.ply
+    ├── husky4_sensors.yaml
+    ├── locus_test_01
+    ├── odometry.bag
+    │   ├── delay.txt
+    │   ├── lidar_callback_duration.bag
+    │   ├── odometry.bag
+    │   ├── rate.txt
+    │   ├── scan_to_map_duration.bag
+    │   ├── scan_to_scan_duration.bag
+    │   └── stationary.bag
+    └── rosbag
+        ├── husky4_lidar_2020-02-21-15-04-16_0.bag
+        ├── ...
 ```